'Mademoiselle de Sombreuil' rose Description

 Exhibition name: Mademoiselle de Sombreuil

 White, salmon-pink shading.
+[White.]
 Mild to strong, tea rose fragrance.
 Average diameter 3.25".
-Medium to large, double (17-25 petals), cluster-flowered bloom form.
+Medium to large, double (17-25 petals), full (26-40 petals), borne mostly solitary, cluster-flowered, in small clusters, old-fashioned bloom form.
 Blooms in flushes throughout the season.
+Ovoid buds.

 Height of up to 4' 1" (up to 125 cm).